FanPoints/server-js/docs/configuration.md

 ---
 title: "client-js: Configuration"
-layout: home
+layout: default
 ---

 # Configuration

 Every operation is performed on a `FanPointsClient` object.
 When creating the client, you can configure the loyalty program or the partner you want to manage.
-You can use the same client to interact a loyalty programs and / or multiple partners.
+You can use the same client to interact with a loyalty programs and / or multiple partners.

 ## Configuration for Loyalty Program Owners